jayhostan/node-run-node-cb-000/README.md

 ## Describe how to execute a Node script from a terminal

 So let's say you already wrote a Node script (even if you haven't).
-(A Node script is the same as a regular JavaScript file.)
+(A Node script is the same as a regular Node file.)
 It can be as simple as a Hello World, for example we can use `console` interface:

 ```js